betaghIEEE/DevoteApp-Training/Devote/notes.md

 Introduction shows us the gist of the app improvements with sounds and haptic feedback for 1:50.

 The steps taken to accomplish this:
+I created a new utility module called SoundPlayer.
+I imported AVFoundation into this module and created a function to play some audio.

+We setup a well known function to play the selected sound from the local app bundle.

 #  Chapter 10 - Introduction to the new Widget API